CommodoreAmiga/Nanoquake-windows-starter/README.md

 This is an optional add-on to Nanoquake Windows version

+_Edit: it is now better to use NanoQuake.exe to start game instead of this of starter_

 __Changelog:__

 - Check if new Nanoquake version is available on GitHub, with option to download and install it